panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 }
 ```

-Open the demo and type a few different words, one of which should be `'secret'`.
+Open the [demo](https://codesandbox.io/s/infinite-loop-obj-dependency-7t26v?file=/src/App.js) and type a few different words, one of which to be `'secret'`.
 You will notice that as soon as you type the word `'secret'`, the `secret.countSecrets` state variable starts to grow uncontrollable.

-That's an infinite renderings loop problem.
+That's an infinite loop problem.

+Why does it happen?

-Let's take a look at how `useEffect()` is configured: the `secret` object is used as a dependency: `useEffect(..., [secret])`.
+The `secret` object is used as a dependency of `useEffect(..., [secret])`.
 Inside the side-effect callback, as soon as the input value equals `'secret'`, the state updater function is called:

 ```javascript
 setSecret(s => ({...s, countSecrets: s.countSecrets + 1}));